 Before starting the tutorial, please, download this archive: Pathlines (~13MB).
-It contains a file (1pv7_ligand_complex_with_paths.sam) from the Ligand unbinding pathway search tutorial with already computed Paths.
+It contains a file (1pv7_ligand_complex_with_paths.sam) from the Ligand Path Finder tutorial with already computed paths.

 Open the file 1pv7_ligand_complex_with_paths.sam.